A Multi-objective Exploratory Procedure for Regression Model Selection: Results

 Next, we evaluate the performance of the approaches in terms of number of correct or incorrect variables included in the various suggested models.
 We assign a value to each model as a difference of number of correct and incorrect variables included.
 For instance, the true model in this case will be assigned a value of 10, as it contains 10 correct and 0 incorrect variables.
 Any other model will have a value less than 10.
 Based on this, Figure \ref{fig:ex1-figure3} provides a plot of the difference values assigned to the models along the MOGA-VS and Lasso frontiers.

 We have performed a simulation study where we execute each of the methods (MOGA-VS and Lasso) on 10 different datasets to observe the precision and accuracy.
 Figure \ref{fig:ex1-figure2} shows the results obtained from 10 sample runs of both the methods.
 It is easy to observe that the MOGA-VS scheme offers a high accuracy and precision, as the frontiers always pass close to the true model.
 Most of the models produced by Lasso are far away from the frontier.
 However, it should be noted that Lasso is not expected to produce models on the Pareto-optimal front.
-We also execute the stepwise regression model on the simulated data, and the average number of predictor variables chosen by the method from 10 different datasets is 14.70, when the true model has 10 variables.

 The results produced by MOGA-VS on this simulated example demonstrates its ability to explore the Pareto-optimal frontier consisting of trade-off models.
 It is noteworthy that in this example with highly correlated variables, the true model does not correspond to the knee region of the MOGA-VS frontier.
 This shows the inherent difficulty with the model selection task, which restricts one to rely entirely on one particular model selection scheme.
 Some of the existing methods like different information criteria, stepwise regression and Lasso have a strong foundation and are theoretically motivated.
 However, different models proposed by these methods highlight the subjective nature of the model selection task.